Jill Raitt

-Jill Raitt (born 1931) was the first woman to receive tenure at Duke University's Divinity School faculty.
-She has been influential in the increasing acceptance of women in professional ministerial positions.
+Jill Raitt (May 1, 1931 – May 27, 2025) was an American professor who became the first woman to receive tenure at Duke Divinity School and the second woman elected president of the American Academy of Religion.
+She was influential in the increasing acceptance of women in professional ministerial positions.

 Early life

 Jill Raitt was born on May 1, 1931, in Los Angeles, California, the daughter of Neysa Atherton Raitt and Arthur Taylor Raitt.
-She grew up with one older brother, Richard Arthur Raitt.
+She grew up in Eagle Rock with one older brother, Richard Arthur Raitt.
 As a child, Raitt enjoyed adventure and time spent outside.
 While working on a cattle ranch during high school, she developed an attachment to horses and farms that would follow her into adulthood.

 Education

-After graduating from Santa Monica High School as Salutatorian in 1949, Raitt began her first year at Radcliffe College where she studied Latin and English.
+After graduating from Santa Monica High School as salutatorian in 1949, Raitt began her first year at Radcliffe College where she studied Latin and English.
 After her sophomore year, Raitt worked as a nanny and studied in Rome for nine months.
-In Rome she attended the General Historicum of the Society of Jesus where she studied philosophy and theology under the guidance of E. J. Burrus.
+In Rome, she attended the General Historicum of the Society of Jesus where she studied philosophy and theology under the guidance of E. J. Burrus.
 During this time Raitt felt called to join the Society of the Sacred Heart of Jesus.
 Upon returning from Rome, Raitt transferred from Radcliffe College to San Francisco College for Women, run by the Religious of the Sacred Heart of Jesus, where she studied philosophy, graduating in 1953.

 After graduation, Raitt joined the Society of the Sacred Heart of Jesus and spent eleven years in the cloister.
 During these eleven years, she lived in upstate New York, California, and Rome.
 In the summer of 1964, after leaving religious life, Raitt enrolled at Marquette University to continue her theological education.
-She primarily dedicated her research to medieval and reformation theology, completing her masters in Theology in 1965.
+She primarily dedicated her research to medieval and reformation theology, completing her Master's in Theology in 1965.
 She then entered the University of Chicago Divinity School.
 Raitt was among the first Roman Catholics to enroll in the Divinity School.
 She received her PhD in Theology from the University of Chicago in 1970.
-While completing her dissertation, Raitt took a teaching position at the University of California-Riverside in 1969, where she taught for four years.
+While completing her dissertation, titled "The Conversion of the Elements in Reformed Eucharistic Theology with Special Reference to Theodore Beza," Raitt took a teaching position at the University of California, Riverside in 1969, where she taught for four years.